Hospitality Sector Review

 Scope

-This review will look at regulation that applies to restaurants, bars, cafes, food stalls at markets, food trucks, catering businesses, and hotels.
+This review looks at regulations that apply to restaurants, bars, cafes, food stalls at markets, food trucks, catering businesses, and hotels.
 Gambling regulation is out of scope.

 See the full Terms of Reference.
 (257 KB, Pdf)